LillianWong/foam/tutorial/phonecat/8-appendix.md

 - Listeners can be merged, or batched.
 The first event that comes in starts the clock, when the timer expires, your code is called *once* with the *most recent* event.
-  - `isMerged: 100` will merge events and fire the real code 100ms after the *first* event arrives.
+  - `isMerged: true, mergeDelay: 100` will merge events and fire the real code 100ms after the *first* event arrives.
 After that time expires, another event arriving will start the clock again.
 This is useful to avoid spamming database or network updates.